-By 2025, global spending on pharmaceuticals (pharma) will reach US$1.596 trillion, according to IQVIA.
+By 2025, global spending on pharmaceutical (pharma) products will reach US$1.6 trillion, according to a report from IQVIA.
 And that doesn’t even include the current US$220 billion spent on chemicals, raw materials, excipients, and other Active Pharmaceutical Ingredients (APIs) that are needed to produce finished medicines.
-Although industry stakeholders may be delighted about such demand, this presents an enormous supply chain challenge.
-Tracking Not only are there larger quantities of shipments that require analytics tracking but numerous parties have a role to play in the pharma supply chain, making product visibility trickier.
-From manufacturers to end customers, stakeholders should seriously consider the use cases of Internet of Things (IoT) solutions to improve their approach to pharma logistics.
+This demand, in tandem with a strict regulatory environment, necessitates the need for Internet of Things (IoT) technologies that provide rich data and analytical insight into logistical operations.

-Benefits of Tracking Analytics in the Pharma Supply Chain
+Roadblocks in the Pharma Supply Chain

-- Learn more about how they’re utilizing assets
+Learn more about how they’re utilizing assets

-- Automate inventory data collection
+Automate inventory data collection

-- Track pallets and crates
+Track pallets and crates